ARM-software/acle/main/acle.md

   in the SIMD operation.
 For example `vaddvq_p_s8`, where the false-predicated lanes are not added to the resulting sum.
-* `_z` (zero) which indicates that false-predicated lanes are filled with zeroes.
+* `_z` (zero) which indicates that false-predicated lanes are filled with zeros.
 These are only used for load instructions.
 * `_x` (dont-care) which indicates that the false-predicated lanes have undefined values.
 These are syntactic sugar for merge intrinsics with a `vuninitializedq` inactive parameter.